-Your first cup of coffee in the morning, your soup of the day for lunch, and the sizzling steak for dinner all have one thing in common, and that is that they are all liquids.
-When heated to a specific temperature, liquids and very hot beverages can cause injuries and burns to either you or your loved ones.
+Your first cup of coffee in the morning, your soup of the day for lunch, and the sizzling steak for dinner all have one thing in common: they are all liquids.
+When heated to a specific temperature, liquids and very hot beverages can cause injuries and burns to you or your loved ones.

 Below, our compassionate Los Angeles burn injury attorney, Michael Ehline, delves into hot liquid burns and scalds.
 In the end, he will include some bonus information to assist you in finding the best help for scald burns in L.A.